Savour the experience of Scotland’s finer distilleries on this comprehensive tasting tour from Edinburgh.

 And on this tour, we give you time to understand all of whisky's nuanced characteristics in two of Scotland’s outstanding whisky regions.

 You begin by savouring the smoky and peaty whiskies of the Isle of Islay.
-You then return to Edinburgh to experience an exclusive lunch at the Scotch Malt Whisky Society.
-And for dessert, you head north for chance to indulge in the light, sweet single malts of the Speyside region.
+You then return to Edinburgh to experience an exclusive whisky lunch.
+And for dessert, you head north for a chance to indulge in the light, sweet single malts of the Speyside region.

 What's more is between all the delectable flavours you get chance to see Scotland's famous national parks, lochs, and ancient sites.